 Need Help with a Vibrio vulnificus Case?

 I’m glad Vibrio is a relatively rare disease, but, because of its severity, I’m sad that anyone must suffer through so much pain.
-If you know someone with Vibrio or someone who died from the disease and you need help with a legal case, please contact me today.
+If you know someone who has suffered from Vibrio vulnificus or someone who died from the disease and you need help with a legal case, please contact us today for a free consultation.